Driver Number UK: Where To Find Driver Number On UK Licence

 How Can Drivers Verify Their Driver Number Online

-Once logged in, you can view:
+Once logged in, you can typically view:

 - licence status

-- penalty points
+- endorsements or penalty points (where applicable)

-- driver number
+- the driver number associated with your record

 Frequently Asked Questions About Driver Number UK